|

 for investment and management

-Consider the degree of responsibility for investment and management held
+Consider the degree of responsibility for investment and management

-relationship may exist.
-You should also consider if the worker is free
+that a business relationship may exist.
+You should also consider

-to make business decisions that affect his or her profit or loss.
+or her profit or loss.

 Tools